gSchool/curriculum-2014-denver/personal-project.md

 ### Required
 * 2 commits per week *at least*
+* Must write all CSS, no bootstrap or foundation or bourbon
 * User authentication (this can be only an Admin side to put content in)
 * 2-4 models that interrelate
   * One many to many relationship